-Understanding the histology of the hypertrophic inferior turbinate is imperative for the development and management of inferior turbinate reduction surgery.
+HISTOLOGY: Understanding the histology of the hypertrophic inferior turbinate is imperative for the development and management of inferior turbinate reduction surgery.
 The normal turbinate consists of an outer layer of respiratory mucosa, a submucosal layer, an inner periosteal layer and the turbinate bone.
-The submucosal layer is largely venous sinusoids, capable of engorgement with blood, causing swelling of the nasal mucosa(3,5).
+The submucosal layer is largely venous sinusoids, capable of engorgement with blood, causing swelling of the nasal mucosa^(3,5).
 The present showed that chronic non specific turbinate hypertrophy is most common cause for turbinate hypertrophy (n=203) followed by chronic allergic turbinate hypertrophy (n=5).
-This raises question regarding excessive use of treatment directed against allergy.
 A case of adenoid cystic carcinoma and lepromatous leprosy were also found.
-This shows that every specimen we remove from the nose should be sent for histopathological examination
+This shows that every specimen we remove from the nose should be sent for histopathological examination.

 CONCLUSION: The study demonstrates that inferior turbinectomy effective surgery in reliving the nasal obstruction.
 The complications are common but are minimal and can be effectively managed conservatively.
 However, the relative short follow-up is insufficient to make definitive statements about the long-term outcome.
-With results of histopathological analysis it is concluded that chronic non specific turbinate hypertrophy is the most common cause of turbinate hypertrophy and unnecessary excessive antiallergic treatment should be avoided in patients with chronic nasal obstruction.
+With results of histopathological analysis we conclude that chronic non specific turbinate hypertrophy is the most common cause of turbinate hypertrophy.
 Sending the inferior turbinate specimen for histopathological examination is justified seeing the rare diagnosis found in the study.
-Future well designed studies involving prospective data collection, validated outcome measures, and long-term follow-up are required.
+Future well designed studies involving prospective data collection, validated outcome measures, statistical analysis, comparison or control groups, and long-term follow-up are required.